Clueless: Casting

 Heckerling first saw Alicia Silverstone in the Aerosmith music video for "Cryin'" and kept her in the back of her mind for the role of Cher.
-When the film was still in development at Fox, executives suggested Alicia Witt, Keri Russell, Gwyneth Paltrow, and Angelina Jolie for the part.
+When the film was still in development at Fox, executives suggested Alicia Witt, Keri Russell, Tiffani Thiessen, Gwyneth Paltrow, and Angelina Jolie for the part.
 Heckerling met with Reese Witherspoon, who already had a few film roles to her credit.
 Though Silverstone only had the thriller The Crush as her previous film, the studio did not pressure Heckerling to cast big stars, and Silverstone ultimately won the role of Cher.
 Ben Affleck and Zach Braff auditioned for the role of Josh.
 Sarah Michelle Gellar was offered the role of Amber Mariens but turned it down due to her commitments to All My Children, while Zooey Deschanel auditioned for the role of Amber as well.
+Lauryn Hill auditioned for the role of Dionne, which eventually went to Stacey Dash.

 Seth Green auditioned for the role of Travis and Alanna Ubach was considered for the role of Tai.
 Terrence Howard and Dave Chappelle were considered for the role of Murray.
 Jeremy Renner and Jamie Walters auditioned for the role of Christian, and Jerry Orbach and Harvey Keitel were considered for the role of Cher's father, Melvin Horowitz.

 The character of Wendell Hall, played by Wallace Shawn, was inspired by a real-life debate teacher at Beverly Hills High School and a friend of Heckerling's.
 Prior to full-time acting, Shawn had been a teacher and drew on his experience for his portrayal of Mr. Hall.

 Filming

 Principal photography for the film began on November 21, 1994, and consisted of a 40-day filming schedule.
 Brittany Murphy, who was 17 at the time, required a parent or guardian present during filming.
-The costume designer for Clueless was Mona May.

 Scenes depicting the fictional Bronson Alcott High School campus including the tennis courts, outdoor cafeteria, and the quad were filmed at Occidental College in Los Angeles.
 Ulysses S. Grant High School in Valley Glen provided filming locations for the school's interior sets.
-Other notable filming locations include Circus Liquor in North Hollywood, where Cher is mugged in her designer dress, and Rodeo Drive, featured in Cher's "crisis" scene as she dejectedly wanders around after a failed driver's test and a confrontation with Tai.
+Other notable filming locations include the former Westside Pavilion shopping mall, Circus Liquor in North Hollywood, where Cher is mugged in her designer dress, and Rodeo Drive, featured in Cher's "crisis" scene as she dejectedly wanders around after a failed driver's test and a confrontation with Tai.

 The Mighty Mighty Bosstones performance, originally an outdoor event, had to be moved inside due to rain.
 Paul Rudd bought everyone gifts after filming wrapped.

+Costumes

+Mona May did the costume designing for the film.
+The iconic plaid set worn by Cher Horowitz in the film was "a nod to a Catholic schoolgirl uniform, but taken to another level and, turned designer."
+Cher wore several designer clothes ranging from Azzedine Alaïa to Anna Sui.
+The "underwear" Calvin Klein dress worn by Cher was actually designed by Sui who, at the time, was an emerging designer.
+Calvin Klein was credited due to more brand recognition during the time.